PostNZT/React-Virtualized/README.md

-# cra-redux-saga-skeleton
+# React_Virtualized
-base skeleton for redux saga and cra
+base skeleton for virtualization in mobile view